Jiro Yoshihara: Circles and hard edge, 1962–1972

 Around 1962, Yoshihara began work on a series of paintings of singular circles on monochromatic backgrounds, inspired both by ensō circles from Zen painting and hard-edge painting of the 1960s.
-He was impressed by the powerful calligraphy of Zen monk Nantenbō and Nantenbō’s own creations of ensō, circles symbolizing enlightenment in Zen.
-Yet, while ensō were painted in one stroke in ink on paper, Yoshihara’s circles were applied in oil or acrylic paint.
+He was impressed by the powerful calligraphy of Zen monk Nantenbō and Nantenbō's own creations of ensō, circles symbolizing enlightenment in Zen.
+Yet, while ensō were painted in one stroke in ink on paper, Yoshihara's circles were applied in oil or acrylic paint.
 As Reiko Tomii hints, “This deliberate maneuver resulted in a form neither East nor West, sublimating the calligraphic gesture that he so admired in Pollock and Nantebō and the minimalism that brought out the best of his formalism.”
 These new circle paintings finally resulted in a renewed success for Yoshihara: Painting was selected for the 1964 Guggenheim International Award, and for White Circle on Black and Black Circle on White he was awarded the gold medal at the 2nd India Triennial World Art in 1971.

 Other works

 Throughout his life, Yoshihara was committed to interdisciplinary collaboration aside from his paintings.
-From the beginning of his artistic career, he contributed illustrations to poetry magazines and children’s books.
+From the beginning of his artistic career, he contributed illustrations to poetry magazines and children's books.
 After the end of World War II, he went on to create murals, posters, advertisements, product designs, shop window displays, and stage designs for operettas, dance performances, theater pieces, concerts, fashion shows in the Kansai region.
-These included donchō stage drop curtains, as well as stage designs for the fashion designer Chiyo Tanaka between 1952 to 1954, and stage designs for Festival Noh from 1962 until his death.
+These included donchō stage drop curtains, as well as stage designs for the fashion designer Chiyo Tanaka between 1952 and 1954, and stage designs for Festival Noh from 1962 until his death.
 Yoshihara was also a prolific writer and contributed reviews and articles to newspapers and art magazines.